knavdeep152002/Sudoku-Solver/README.md

 # Sudoku-Solver

-This Repo Contains my sudoku solver using gentic algorithm of artificial intelligence.
+This Repo Contains my sudoku solver using genetic algorithm of artificial intelligence.